mkhbragg/afaik/pages/home.md

 # (as far as I know)

-Attempts to sensically convey what I know so far about accessibility, inclusive design, and web development.
+Attempts to sensically convey topics in accessibility, inclusive design, and web development.